devsoap/ds-gradle-vaadin/README.md

 # Sponsors

 Support this project by becoming a sponsor.
 Your logo will show up here with a link to your website.
-To become a sponsor send a mail to sponsor@devsoap.com.
+To find out more about becoming a sponsor see the [Become a sponsor](https://devsoap.com/gradle-vaadin-flow-plugin/#supporttheproject) page.

 [<img src="https://github.com/devsoap/gradle-vaadin-flow/raw/master/docs/sponsors/vaadin.com.png" />](https://vaadin.com) [<img src="https://github.com/devsoap/gradle-vaadin-flow/raw/master/docs/sponsors/safri.net.png" />](https://www.safri.net/)